EugenMayer/docker-rancher-extra-catalogs/templates/concourseci-cluster/32/README.md

 To ease up the dependencies concourse implies on you, especially regarding the resource usage with s3, a Minio S3 server is included, so you do not need to signup for AWS or even host your artifacts on AWS at all.

-If you want to access Minios API/GUI from the outside, be sure to expose the port 9000 e.g. using a Traefik segment
+If you want to access Minio API/GUI from the outside, be sure to expose the port 9000 e.g. using a Traefik segment

 ## Traefik